What is the Stronger Families Programme?

 What support and services do families receive?

 Every family included in the programme will have a lead practitioner/case manager from a relevant service.
-Their role will be to lead, with the family and partners, on a whole family assessment; develop a whole family plan, and to draw in relevant services and interventions in a ‘team around the family’ model.
+Their role will be to lead, with the family and partners, on a whole family assessment, develop a whole family plan, and to draw in relevant services and interventions in a ‘team around the family’ model.
 We will work with partner organisations, including NHS and health providers, Department for Work and Pensions including Job Centre Plus, schools, social services, housing providers, community safety team, police, ministry of justice agencies and other service providers that we commission to support the programme.

 Locally we expect to see a reduction in the number of households suffering from multiple and complex issues and, as a result, fewer families requiring costly reactive measures, leading to less pressured services.